CrystalChun/oci-capi-operator-test/README.md

 oc logs -n oci-capi-operator deploy/oci-capi-operator-controller-manager
 ```

+Verify all resources are removed by re-running [the verification step](#verify-operator-deployments) and ensuring no resources appear.

 #### Remove the operator

-To remove this operator and all of its components, run the following:
+To uninstall this operator and all of its components, run the following:
 ```sh
 make undeploy
 ```